 In 2022, BAWAG's reported net interest margin of 2.33% remained at a strong level, particularly when considering its focus on domestic, German and Dutch retail banking.
 As a result, the Moody's adjusted net interest income of €981 million, combined with €309 million in net fee and commission income and €94 million of other revenues, continued to comfortably cover the bank's €657 million in operating expenses as well as loan-loss and other provisions of €125 million.
-The net profit, according to our definition, reached €493 million in 2022 and thus surpassed the €440 million generated in 2021, mainly due to lower operating costs.
-In the first quarter of 2023, the earnings picture continued to improve, with BAWAG being able to report a net profit of €140 million, 26% higher than the €111 million reported in the first quarter of 2022.
+The net profit, according to our definition, reached €493 million in 2022 and thus surpassed the €440 million generated in 2021, mainly due to lower operating costs.11 In the first quarter of 2023 (1Q23), the earnings picture continued to improve, with BAWAG being able to report a net profit of €140 million, 26% higher than the €111 million reported in the first quarter of 2022.
 The improvement was mainly due to 20% higher net interest income, while net fee and commission income declined by 6% and operating costs and loan loss provisions remained broadly stable.
+According to early-read figures for the second quarter 2023 (2Q23), the bank's core revenues, which comprises net interest income and net fee and commission income, advanced by 5% from the €366 million reported in 1Q23, while its operating costs rose 1% from the €119 million reported in the prior quarter, and its loan loss provisions remained stable at €21 million.
+As a result, BAWAG expects to report a net profit of more than €180 million for 2Q23 on 19 July 2023 compared to the €140 million reported for 1Q23.